 - In Looper, time travel is at least treated as an odd sort of thing from the future.
 The fact that a percentage of the population is telekinetic, however, gets barely any fanfare.

-- One of the earliest examples, and arguably an inspiration for this trope's original name: Robert Shea and Robert Anton Wilson's Illuminatus! trilogy was deliberately written to be the World of Weirdness of conspiracy theories.
+- One of the earliest examples: Robert Shea and Robert Anton Wilson's Illuminatus! trilogy was deliberately written to be the World of Weirdness of conspiracy theories.

 - Robert Rankin has built a highly successful writing career on this trope.

 - Simon Green's Nightside novels surely qualify, as they feature pop-culture figures like "the Traveling Doctor" operating side by side with mythological gods and extradimensional entities.
 One might walk into any Nightside pub and find a cyborg, a mummy, and a gnome in a Nazi uniform knocking back shots at the bar, none of which would strike the pub's regulars as odd.

 - The Gone-Away World by Nick Harkaway has decaying reality as the setting due to a super weapon gone awry.